pseale/hot-takes-blog/content/posts/wsl-by-example.md

 # SUBTLE DIFFERENCE BELOW - PAY ATTENTION:

-# this echoes back      WSL distro: Ubuntu-20.04
+# these echo back       WSL distro: Ubuntu-20.04
-wsl -- echo "WSL distro: `${WSL_DISTRO_NAME}"
+wsl echo "WSL distro: `${WSL_DISTRO_NAME}" wsl -- echo "WSL distro: `${WSL_DISTRO_NAME}"

 # this echoes back      WSL Distro: ${WSL_DISTRO_NAME}
 wsl --exec echo "WSL Distro: `${WSL_DISTRO_NAME}"
 ```

-## VS Code
+## Seamless Text Editing: VS Code

-VS Code (running in Windows) seamlessly edits files in WSL2. `code .` loads the current directory into VS Code.
+VS Code (running in Windows) seamlessly edits files in WSL2. `code .` launches VS Code with the current directory as its workspace.

-## Accessing WSL From Windows Terminal
+## Seamless Terminal Experience: Windows Terminal

-I launch the Ubuntu 20.04 shell with `CTRL` + `SHIFT` + `2`.
+I launch the Ubuntu 20.04 shell in a new tab in Windows Terminal with `CTRL` + `SHIFT` + `2`.
 Windows Terminal is highly configurable, so your experience may vary.

 You can (if desired) set WSL as the default Profile for Windows Terminal.

 ## WSL: Turning it off and on again

-These are the Baby Bear, Mama Bear, and Papa Bear of WSL troubleshooting options.
-(We don't talk about the Reboot-Windows Bear.)

-- `wsl --terminate Ubuntu-20.04`
+There are two options here: the one you hope works, and the one you know works.
+WSL's `--shutdown` command is usually effective.

 - `wsl --shutdown`
-- `get-service | ? { $_.displayname -like "*hyper*" -and $_.status -eq "Running" } | restart-service`
 - reboot (sorry)

-## WSL2 file operations are slower

-Be aware.
-I usually don't notice.

 ## WSL2 uses RAM